phetsims/mean-share-and-balance/doc/model.md

 ### Distribution Modes

 The Fair Share screen has three distribution modes: 'Sync', 'Collect', and 'Share'.
 The mode is selected by the user and determines the visual arrangement of the apples in the notepad.
-Apples will animate between the different modes to demonstrate the distribution process.
-Apples will not animate when going from share to sync.
+In some cases, apples will animate between the different modes to demonstrate the distribution process.
+Apples will not animate when switching between 'Share' and 'Sync'.

-**Sync**
+**Sync:**
 The notepad representation will match the table representation.
 This mode is used when the user wants to see the apples in the same arrangement as the table.

-**Collect**
+**Collect:**
 All the apples are gathered into a central area in the notepad.
 This mode allows users to see all the apples as a total collection instead of on individual plates.

-**Share**
+**Share:**
 The apples are evenly distributed across the plates in the notepad.
 The Fair Share screen explores the mean as a mixed fraction where we see Apples split into fractional pieces if needed.
 In share mode all the plates will have the exact same number of apples.